kevingerkens/gitfx/README.md

 1. Install Reaper (preferably v6.29 or higher).
 2. Install all VST plugins from (((LIST)))).
 3. Add the path to these plugins to the list of VST plugin paths in Reaper via Options > Preferences > Media > VST.
 Re-scan to make sure the plugins are available.
-4. Open the presets folder revealed by clicking Options > Show Resource Path and move the vst-Ample Guitar LP included in this repository there.
+4. Open the presets folder revealed by clicking Options > Show Resource Path and move the 'vst-Ample Guitar LP' file included in this repository there.
 It contains the preset used for the Ample Guitar LP plugin.
 5. Make sure Reaper outputs mono files with a sampling rate of 44.1 kHz and a bit depth of 16 bit via in the menu revealed by clicking File > Render.
 Uncheck the 'Tail' option.
 6. Install Python 3.9.2 or higher and enable Python usage via Options > Preferences > Plug-Ins > ReaScript in Reaper.
 7. Load the necessary scripts via Actions > Action list: Classification/dataset_classification, Classification/reaper_utility.py, Parameter Estimation/dataset_parameter_estimation and Parameter/Estimation/reaper_utility.py.